TERREMEMBER/znbase/docs/content/latest/api/ysql/datatypes/type_array/literals/row.md

 This rule is different from the rule for an array literal.
 It's also different from the rules for JSON documents.
 In these cases, the value is entirely _within_ the double quotes, and whitespace around punctuation characters outside of the double-quoted values is insignificant.

 **Note:** There is absolutely no need to take advantage of this understanding.
-Yugabyte recommends that you always use the "almost-canonical" form of the literal—in other words, you surround every single `text` value with double quotes, even when these are not needed, and you allow no whitespace between these double-quoted values and the delimiter at the start an end of each such value.
+ZNbase recommends that you always use the "almost-canonical" form of the literal—in other words, you surround every single `text` value with double quotes, even when these are not needed, and you allow no whitespace between these double-quoted values and the delimiter at the start an end of each such value.

 ### "Row" type with timestamp fields